 Actionable tip: Offer options such as flexible start and finish times, and periodically review policies to ensure they align with employee preferences and business objectives.

-Some ways of fostering trust in your remote teams can include:
+Five ways to build trust in remote teams

-By providing clear objectives daily on each employee’s personalised dashboard, on both an individual and organisational level
+1. Set clear daily objectives on each employee's personalised dashboard, both individual and organisational.

-By building virtual workspaces around projects and topics so workers can work together easily and in a shared setting
+2. Build virtual workspaces around projects and topics so collaboration happens in a shared, visible setting.

-By checking in with teams daily or weekly, depending on how experienced the team is with remote work.
+5. Check in regularly with teams, weekly or fortnightly, adjusting the frequency based on how experienced your team is with remote work.

-The Elcom team, for example, developed a new intranet for leading intellectual property firm FB Rice that compiles useful team information such as staff codes, photos and whether someone is out of the office at that time.
-These types of features, as well as the ability to share and celebrate organisational successes, has helped to connect staff working from different offices and from home.
+Elcom built a new intranet for leading intellectual property firm FB Rice that compiles useful team information such as staff codes, photos, and availability status.
+Features like this, combined with the ability to share and celebrate organisational wins, have helped connect staff working across different offices and from home.

 I’m really pleased with our intranet and am happy we implemented the Elcom solution.
 The consensus is the intranet is a real positive for people, helping to support our practices and the firm.
 It has given us what we needed, and I can’t see how you can improve on that.